 You will probably have a hard time coming up with an answer to that question.
 It’s not that what you do isn’t valuable.
 However, visual arts are, by their very nature, subjective.
 Many clients don’t really appreciate the amount of work that goes into creating a good design.
 They look at a logo, see some geometric shapes with a nice font, and think, “Well I could’ve done that!
 Why am I paying for this service?”

 Even worse, since you’re working online, your competition probably includes amateurs doing substandard work for cheap prices — even cheaper if rent is due.

 However, you have no obligation to price your services at so-called market rates.
-It should be about how much you value yourself as a graphic designer — but don’t bite off more than you can chew.
+It should be about how much you value yourself as a graphic designer.
+At the same time, try not to bite off more than you can chew.
 If you’re just starting out and have no experience, don’t expect to find clients who value your services and respect you as a professional.
 It takes time to build a solid reputation, but if done right, you will be able to re-evaluate your rates and earn a higher income later on.

 DETERMINE THE VALUE OF YOUR SERVICES

 As stated earlier, your first step should be determining the value of your services — but you can’t magically grab numbers from thin air.
 Instead, consider showcasing your designs on places such as Behance and Dribbble, where you can get critiques from the community and see how well your designs fare against others.
 If your designs are deemed to be good quality, you can be comfortable charging more for your services.
 If not, think about setting a lower price for now while you improve your skills and knowledge.